 Nominations (including self-nominations) must be made by a current SNL member and are reviewed by an Award Committee consisting of SNL members.
 Nominations open on May 20, 2020 and close on July 1, 2020 .

 - A short (500 word) description of the nominee’s contributions to the neurobiology of language

 - Two letters of recommendation (each no more than 2 pages long).
 Letter writers should address the nominee’s outstanding scientific contributions, leadership, and mentoring.

-The prize will be presented at the SNL Annual Meeting.
-It will include an honorarium of $1000, generously provided by Language, Cognition and Neuroscience.
-In addition, the recipient will receive free registration to the Annual Meeting where they will give a talk and receive their award.
+The prize is presented at the SNL Annual Meeting.
+It includes an honorarium of $1000, generously provided by Language, Cognition and Neuroscience.
+In addition, the recipient receives free registration to the Annual Meeting where they deliver a talk and receive their award.